Crystaline Focus of Aesh

 The effect lasts until the start of the next Profound Decisions Empire event.

 This ritual can affect additional characters from the same coven.
 Each additional character increases the magnitude by 15.
-Additional characters must be present throughout, and must each place their hands into the same opaque container.
+Additional characters must be present throughout.

 For purposes of the additional bonus, rituals currently in Imperial lore that are considered divination effects include: An Echo of Life Remains, Bright Lantern of Ophis, Clear Lens of the Eternal River, Dreams in the Witch House, Eye of the High Places, Eyes of the Sun and Moon, Hakima's Glass, Hand of the Maker, Shadowed Glass of Sung, Signs and Portents, Skein of Years, Ties that Bind, and Wisdom of the Balanced Blade.